 Who performs ledger review?

-Fiscal Officers and MSOs (or equivalent positions, CAO, Department Chair) perform ledger review monthly.
+Fiscal Officers and MSOs (or equivalent positions - CAOs, Managers) perform ledger review monthly.
 A member of the Dean's Office is required to perform ledger review quarterly.

 Systems Used for Ledger Review